German Police Raid Home Of Man Suspected Of Child Pornography, Find Boy Missing For Two Years Hiding In Closet

 Police in Germany raided the home of a man suspected of possessing child pornography and found a 15-year-old boy who had been missing for two years hiding in the man’s closet.

-As CNN reported, police were conducting the investigation in Recklinghausen, a town in the German state on North Rhine-Westphalia.
-They were searching the home of a 44-year-old man who they believed had been distributing child pornography, and instead found the long-missing teen.
+As CNN reported, police were conducting the investigation in Recklinghausen, a town in the German state in North Rhine-Westphalia.
+They were searching the home of a 44-year-old man who they believed had been distributing child pornography and instead found the long-missing teen.

 “The officers discovered a boy in the closet.
 An investigation showed this was a 15-year old boy who has been missing for a long time,” the Recklinghausen police said in a statement.